 Faculty Textbook Information

-- The deadline for Departments to return Summer 2014 Issue Requirements, New Textbook Purchase Requests, and Supplementary Textbook Requests is Friday, March 14th.
+- The deadline for Departments to return Summer 2014 Issue Requirements, New Textbook Purchase Requests, and Supplementary Textbook Requests was Friday, March 21st.

 Textbook Rental Service guidelines at a glance: